mosterho/GeoLocate/README.md

 Which gave the following:
 Response within the class object: Whitelisted return value?: False

+### geolocate_CLI_V2.php

+The geolocate_CLI_V2.php program is much more concise and uses less code than geolocate_CLI.php.
+This shows the benefits of simply instantiating the class and then calling the comprehensive function to determine if the IP address is whitelisted.
+The class's response variable is still available if needed.

 ## How to call the program from another PHP programs
 The code to call this module from another PHP module would be similar to the CLI program or the following code.